-The negative-sequence and residual demand threshold elements respond to $3xI_2$ and $3xI_0$ currents, respectively.
+The residual demand threshold elements respond to $3xI_0$ current.
 Thus, for this test all demand threshold elements see 5 A.

 - 4. If the current remains constant at 5.00 A, the programmable output contact assigned to the NDEM element asserts 15 minutes after you apply current when DATC = 15. - 5.
-Repeat these tests for the phase- and negative-sequence demand threshold alarms (PDEM and QDEM).
+Repeat these tests for the phase demand threshold alarm (PDEM).